stephensxu/evigilo/README.md

 It also makes more sense that this code will be external, without cluttering the application with more code.

+You can use whatever you want to track changes in your app:

+You can tail logs and POST them to the API, you can use curl, you can use the [gogobot/evigilo_api_consumer](https://github.com/gogobot/evigilo_api_consumer), you have all the flexibility you need to make it count.

 ### Plugins support (0.2.0)

 One of the things for the soon coming version of Evigilo is plugin support.